 We will continue to collect historic objects that represent the military use of Properties in Care.
 We aim to collect contemporary objects that represent the changing use and occupation of Edinburgh Castle and Fort George as military barracks, ceremonial headquarters and training bases.

-8.3.5 SCULPTURED STONES a) Scope
+8.3.5 Sculptured Stones

 This category includes a wide range of carved stones that are not architectural in function including Pictish symbol stones, crosses, funerary monuments and grave slabs.